-- 1. Application form for admission

-- 2. \$100.00 non-refundable application fee

-- 3. A brief autobiographical statement

-- 4. Applicant Qualifications:

-- 1) Master's degree holder (Every major)

-- 2) The completed course with grade C+ below would not be counted as credit hours.

-- 3) GPA should be above 3.5

-- 5. Admission Procedures:

-Admission procedures consist of application screening, entrance exam, and interview.

-- 1) Applicants should pass application screening before taking entrance tests.
+- 1. Application form for admission - 2. \$100.00 non-refundable application fee - 3.
+A brief autobiographical statement - 4.
+Applicant Qualifications: - 1) Master's degree holder (Every major) - 2) To enter the Ph.D. program in Education, students must have majored in Education in their master program.
+If they did not major in Education, they must take 12 additional credits as prerequisite courses. - 3) The completed course with grade C+ below would not be counted as credit hours. - 4) GPA should be above 3.5 - 5.
+Admission Procedures: - Admission procedures consist of application screening, entrance exam, and interview. - 1) Applicants should pass application screening before taking entrance tests.
 Application includes applicant's essay, recommendation letters, and transcripts. - 2) The test areas are essay and English (reading). - 3) Program faculties will interview applicants who take tests. - 4) Application screening, written essay test, English test and interview respectively take up 100 points (Total 400 points).
 Admission would be given to the applicants who scored 320 points above. - 5) Faculty committee will make all admission decisions. - 6.
 Two recent photographs (for student ID)